…and other first world problems.

 If you’re in the UK and you can’t get to any of the UK retailers, check out the boot fitting guide on the Apex website and you can buy online.
 We’d suggest taking them to a ski shop for a fitting – you might want a heal riser or an insole (I have both for flat feet) and they’ll be able to give you some advice on how to set them up properly.

-If you know what you’re looking for, you can get some good prices on Apex on Amazon (click here to see latest prices and availability on Amazon.com) – you can also visit any of the Apex retailers or test centres listed on their website.
+If you know what you’re looking for you can pick them up online or you can also visit any of the Apex retailers or test centres listed on their website.

 A lot of days skiing.
 A lot of pounding the pavements of aires and ski resorts – I must have covered 10 miles in Chamonix alone so my Apex slippers are well and truly broken in.